tonyx/Sharpino/Sharpino.Sample.17/README.md

 Same as 16.
-Spike for different approach.[CommandHandler.fs](../Sharpino.Lib/CommandHandler.fs)
+Spike for different approach.